anjrew/angular-schematics-playground/README.md

 For a great example on how to use Schematics see this page: https://github.com/BottleRocketStudios/ng-momentum/blob/master/src/scaffold/index.ts#L217-L219

 ## Create
-To create a new Schematic collection run outside a schematic folder
+To create a new Schematic collection run outside a schematic folder.
 ```bash
 schematics blank --name=hello-world
 ```

-To add a new Schematic to an existing collection run inside a schematic folder the same command
+To add a new Schematic to an existing collection run inside a schematic folder the same command already inside a project.
 ```bash
 schematics blank --name=hello-world
 ```